-hf = Average height of water above filter bed (ft)
+h_f = Average height of water above filter bed (ft)

-$t_f$ = Design filter bed drain time (days)
+t_f = Design filter bed drain time (days)

-(2 days or 48 hours is the recommended maximum tf for bioretention)
+(2 days is the recommended maximum to for bioretention)

-- For infiltrating bioretention systems, credit toward WQv, CPv, QP10, and QP100 shall be based on the treatment volume provided. - For bioretention practices used primarily for filtering (e.g., underdrained), credit towards CPv, QP10, and QP100 shall be given only for the void space in the stone sump beneath the underdrain.
+- For infiltrating bioretention systems, credit toward WQv, CPv, QP10, and QP100 shall be based on the treatment volume provided. - For bioretention practices used primarily for filtering (e.g., underdrained), credit towards CPv, QP10, and QP100 shall be given only for the void space in the stone sump beneath the underdrain. - Bioretention practices shall not be lined unless required due to hotspot land use or other site specific factors, subject to Agency approval.